“Don’t go outdoors without your boots!”

 Ten years later, I wore a similar pair that stretched my height well past six feet.

-A wonderful boot solution because I couldn’t wear the awesome leather boots (my size!)
-I’d found on a sale table for five bucks.
-Not in snow that might ruin them.
-Or sleet.
-Or rain.
-Or. …
+I couldn’t wear the tall, black leather boots (my size!)
+I’d found on sale for five bucks.